 That's what we're going to look at today.
 I call it the driving force, and we're going to look at the reasons that motivate people to seek solutions to problems there are only three.

 The driving forces of motivation become your marketing superpowers!

 Let's dive into your marketing superpower.
 Now, when it comes to needs, drivers, and motivators, there are three main driving forces.

 Once we have satisfied our basic needs, we all need to breathe oxygen.
 We all need water.
 We all need food.
 We need shelter.
 We need sustenance.
 We need safety.
 Beyond those basic needs, there are three drivers of motivation...

 Autonomy - control over time, life, own destiny

 The first is autonomy.
-We all want control of our lives, of our destiny, because we’re scared.
-We know that one day we’re going to die and that scares us.
-We all search and strive for control, control over our lives, control of our destiny, control over the world, around us.
+We all want control of our lives, of our destiny, because we're scared.
+We know that one day we're going to die and that scares us.
+We all search and strive for control, control over our lives, control over how we spend our time, control of our destiny, and control over the world, around us.
 We seek control and autonomy.
 This driver is really powerful in all of us because we all want to make sense of things.
 We all want to see order out of chaos.

 We all want to find that peace of mind that comes with control.
 We want to control time.
 We want to control our lives.
 We want to control our destiny.
 We want autonomy.
 We want to feel like we're in the driver's seat.
 So how do your products or services deliver that?
 How does your product or service deliver autonomy to your ideal clients?